Bulletin Page Content

 The Office of International Education is available for collaboration with local governmental, business and community organizations that foster international cooperation, exchange and understanding.
 All existing or proposed international programs, exchanges, contracts and grants are reviewed and registered with the Office of International Education.
-The director chairs the University Council on International Education and Scholarship (USACIES), whose members are appointed by the Senior Vice President of Academic Affairs and charged with disseminating information, developing as well as guiding policy and planning for USA in the international arena.
+The director chairs the University Council on International Education and Scholarship (USACIES), whose members are appointed by the Senior Vice President of Academic Affairs and charged with disseminating information, developing, and guiding policy and planning for USA in the international arena.

 The Office of International Education administers all USA Education Abroad Programs and international cooperation agreements/contracts.
 In addition, the Director of International Education works in collaboration with University deans, division heads and directors responsible for curriculum and faculty development.

-All USA students who plan to participate in a study, research, internship or work abroad opportunity must contact the Office of International Education for information on program advising and approval procedures.
+All USA students who plan to participate in a study, research, internship, work or virtual abroad opportunity must contact the Office of International Education for information on program advising and approval procedures.

 Center for Continuing Education and Conference Services

-CCE offers programs emphasizing education for the working professional in form of seminars, workshops, conferences, and training modules.
+The CCE offers continuing education programs for the working professional in the form of seminars, workshops, conferences, and short-term courses.
 University faculty, along with field experts, actively participate in the development and instruction of these programs.
-CCE staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.
+Staff members focus on meeting the needs of our regional community partners by assisting them in building human capital.

 USA Baldwin County Campus